 Supervision and assessment

-The Supervision and Assessment Unit is part of the Office of the Supervising Scientist (OSS) and carries out supervision and assessment functions in relation to uranium mining in the Alligator Rivers Region.
+Supervision and Assessment is one of the functions carried out by the Office of the Supervising Scientist (OSS) in relation to uranium mining in the Alligator Rivers Region.

 Tailings Storage Facility at Ranger uranium mine

-The Supervision and Assessment unit undertakes the supervision of uranium mining and exploration activities in the Alligator Rivers Region through a system of audits and inspections, and by participating in the Northern Territory regulatory processes of assessing applications for authorisation changes.
-The outcomes of these activities are considered by the Supervising Scientist together with environmental monitoring data and other information to draw conclusions regarding the effectiveness of environmental management at uranium mining and exploration sites.
+The supervision and assessment of uranium mining and exploration activities in the Alligator Rivers Region is carried out through a system of audits and inspections, and assessing applications for authorisation changes (part of the Northern Territory government regulatory process).
+The outcomes of these activities are considered together with environmental monitoring data and other information to draw conclusions regarding the effectiveness of environmental management at uranium mining and exploration sites.

 Minesite Technical Committees

 Minesite Technical Committees (MTCs) have been established for Ranger, Jabiluka and Nabarlek.
 The MTC meetings provide a forum for stakeholders, including the Supervising Scientist, to discuss technical environmental management issues, especially in connection with the assessment of applications and reports submitted by mining companies for approval under Northern Territory legislation.
-Each MTC is made up of representatives from the NT Department of Resources (DoR) which provides the Chair for the MTC, the Office of the Supervising Scientist (OSS), the Northern Land Council (NLC) and the relevant mining company.
+As well as our own presence at MTCs, the meetings are made up of representatives from the NT Department of Mines and Energy (DME) which provides the Chair for the MTC, the Northern Land Council (NLC) and the relevant mining company.
 Other organisations or experts may be co-opted from time to time as required to assist MTC members.

 Inspecting the Jabiluka Interim Water Management Pond

-Supervision and Assessment, in consultation with the applicable MTC members, has developed and implemented a program of inspections and environmental audits at Ranger, Jabiluka and Nabarlek.
+In consultation with the applicable MTC members, we’ve developed and implemented a program of inspections and environmental audits at Ranger, Jabiluka and Nabarlek.

 Routine Periodic Inspections (RPI) take place monthly at Ranger and quarterly at Jabiluka and are intended to provide a snapshot of environmental management as well as an opportunity for the inspection team to discuss environmental management issues with staff on site.
 These discussions include any unplanned events or reportable incidents and any associated follow-up actions.
-The inspection team is made up of representatives from OSS, DoR and the NLC.
+The inspection team is made up of representatives from Supervising Scientist (SS), DME and the NLC.

 More information on ARRAC is available at